Set up development environment

 When a task is currently running (like Preview

-for the docs), it can be restarted by opening the command palette and selecting Tasks: Restart Running Task
+for the docs), it can be restarted by opening the Command Palette and selecting Tasks: Restart Running Task, then select the task you want to restart.

 Debugging with Visual Studio Code

-If the Dev Container was set up correctly - it supports debugging by default, out-of-the-box.
+If the dev container was set up correctly - it supports debugging by default, out-of-the-box.
 It provides the necessary debug configurations, so hitting F5 should launch Home Assistant.
 Any breakpoints put in the code should be triggered, and the debugger should stop.

 It is also possible to debug a remote Home Assistance instance (e.g., production instance) by following the procedure described here.